dodona-edu/judge-html/docs/pages/default-suites.md

 The `HTMLSuite` will automatically create a TestSuite called "HTML", and add a `ChecklistItem` for `HTML` validation (along with the translations for this item).

-Note that this class will `abort` in case the HTML is invalid.
-This is because you usually don't want to keep evaluating an exercise if the code is not valid to begin with.

 ### Attributes

 | Name | Description | Required? | Default |